tuyenphk/3D-RECONSTRUCTION-TOOL/README.md

 2. Go to this link http://34.105.28.90:8888/ to test our application.

-The website has several points of navigation: <strong>HOME, ABOUT, MODELING, RESOURCES, and TEAM.</strong>

-In the <strong>HOME</strong> tab, you may view the front page.

-In the <strong>ABOUT</strong> tab, you may see our project description.
+# Usage of this Release

 In the <strong>MODELING</strong> tab, you have 2 options to choose:

+1. <strong>GO UPLOAD</strong>:
-- <strong>GO UPLOAD</strong>: you can upload 2D image, accepted only image file (.png, .jpg, .jpeg) and the 2D image will be displayed here.
+- you can upload 2D image
+- Accepted only image file (.png, .jpg, .jpeg)
+- 2D image will be displayed here.
+- Image will be stored into Google Cloud bucket.
+- Check on your website console.

+2. <strong>GO SEARCH</strong>:
-- <strong>GO SEARCH</strong>: our database has 10 images so you can enter the key word to search this
+- Our database has 8 images
+- You can enter the name of 2D images on the search bar to search

-<strong>RESOURCES and TEAM</strong> are to contain miscellaneous information about the components of the project and its members.
+- Choose any 2D image here to see the 3D model displayed on the right side
+- The zoom function for 3D model is midway on the development, so zooming 3D model now does not look well for this release.